north-road/slyr/docs/src/user_guide/limitations.md

 ## Rule-based renderers

-One of our favourites features of **QGIS** Symbology is the ability to create efficient cartography through the use of Rule-Based renderers (Rule-Based classification symbology).
+One of our favorite features of **QGIS** Symbology is the ability to create efficient cartography through the use of Rule-Based renderers (Rule-Based classification symbology).
 There is currently no direct equivalent in ArcGIS Pro.
 Therefore, if your **QGIS** project has many layers based on rule-based